Gwilson337/Crowdfunding_ETL/README.md

 The 2nd part of the project was to create a campaign data frame.

-We renamed columns, changed d.types(data types) and datetime formats of some columns.
+We renamed columns, changed dtypes(data types) and datetime formats of some columns.

 Then merged the campaign, category  and subcategory dataframes together.